noahdeng7/TetrisBrainer/README.md

 # TetrisBrainer
-Basically Tetris Trainer with some additions and quality of life changes
+App for high-level analysis of Tetris boards and gameplay